Ratu Boko: Main gate

 The first of three terraces is reached through a massive gateway built on two levels.
 On the western edge of this terrace is a high talud of soft white limestone.
 The second terrace, separated from the first by andesite wall, is reached through a gateway in paduraksa form consisting of three doors, a larger central one flanked by two of lesser dimensions.
 The third terrace, the largest, contains the richest concentrations of archaeological remains.
 Another talud and andesite wall separate the third terrace from the second terrace, with another connecting gateway of paduraksa form, this time consisting of five doors, again the central one having larger dimensions than the two which flank it.

 It is read on the main gate Panabwara that was written by Rakai Panabwara, descendant of Rakai Panangkaran.
 He carved his name there in order to legitimate his authority of this palace.

 Candi Batu Putih

 Literally, Batu Putih means white stone.
 It is a structure made from white limestone on the north side of the first row of the gate on second terrace.

 Candi Pembakaran

 Beyond the second row of gates on third terrace, on the north side of the plateau there's a structure similar to the base part of the temple with two terraces about 26x26 m in size.
 On the center of upper terrace is an empty descending square hole.
-The building probably functions as crematorium to burn the corpses.
+The building probably functioned as crematorium to burn the corpses.